milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Acceptable Use
 Open Source

+Dropbox’s Privacy Policy will be changing effective January 12, 2022.
+Click here to review.

 If your organization signed a Dropbox Business or Dropbox Enterprise Agreement with Dropbox, that Agreement may have modified the privacy policy below.
 Please contact your organization’s Admin for details.

 Dropbox Privacy Policy